Executive Summary

 - Planar motion only - all atoms confined to single plane

-- Atoms rotate around each other at 172 THz
+- Atoms rotate around each other at 9.26 THz (outer orbit)

 - No perpendicular momentum transfer (z-direction "locked")